Please allow time for content to load. Thank you.

-Setting my aim to do something (in this case, draw a picture every day) and then doing that thing produced a definite sense of satisfaction and, importantly, helped me to avoid the familiar reflexive disappointment in myself that settles into my nervous system and thinking in response to letting my goals fall to the wayside through distraction, laziness, and poor time management.
+Setting my aim to do something (in this case, draw a picture every day) and then doing that thing produced a definite sense of satisfaction (dopamine) and, importantly, helped me to avoid (a sense of shame and failure) the familiar reflexive disappointment in myself that settles into my nervous system and thinking in response to letting my goals fall to the wayside through distraction, ‘laziness,’ and ‘poor time management.’

 In 2009, I was in my mid-thirties and was entering the beginning of what would turn out to be a fairly crummy ending to a marriage that I had entered into following a disastrous and disorienting year of ill-fated ambitious transitions and swift retreats, clumsy, humiliated exits.

 My kids were little – just 6 and 8 – and I worked at a nonprofit science museum, was able to bring them home the balloons left over from weekend-shift birthday parties where I delighted and cleaned up after other people’s children and then came home tired, mostly wanting to be alone, to draw and to think.

 I was right at the very edge of my life falling apart in ways I never could have anticipated were even possible.